-Centre not imposing any language on any State: Dharmendra Pradhan
+Centre not imposing any language on any state: Dharmendra Pradhan

 "Language is always a facilitator.
 Those with politically narrow ideas are creating this problem," Pradhan said.

-Referring to his past visits to Tamil Nadu, Pradhan said, "I have toured all part of Tamil Nadu.
-It is essentially a linguistic State.
+Referring to his past visits to Tamil Nadu, the minister said, "I have toured all part of Tamil Nadu.
+It is essentially a linguistic state.
 I am Odia.
 I am very proud of my Odia language.
 But I am also proud of other Indian languages."
 "With full responsibility I am telling you today, those who want to create this language division, they have failed.
 Society is moving way ahead of them, " he said.

-PTI VIJ VIJ ADB
+Responding to a query about the Centre not releasing the funds under the Samagra Shiksha Abhiyan scheme to the state, he said, the Tamil Nadu government has to accept the MoU offered by the Government of India under the scheme.

+"Because the government of India is abiding by its policies and it has to be mutual.
+You cannot impose your political priority on the interests of students of Tamil Nadu," he said.